-Less than 1% of all people who die in hospital can be considered for organ donation because they must die in specific circumstances.
+Only 1 - 2% of all people who die in hospital can be considered for organ donation because they must die in specific circumstances.
 Because the opportunity to become an organ donor is rare, it is important that we all make a decision about what we want and that we discuss it with our family.

 What organs and tissues can be donated?

 Organs that can be transplanted include the heart, lungs, liver, kidneys, intestine and pancreas.